 How is a research question like a red wheelbarrow?
-No, not because it’s something your older brother promised to give you a ride in only to dump you on a cow patty; rather, it’s that so much depends upon it.
+Simply put, it’s that so much depends upon it.
 Every part of a research project, in fact.

-A research question is exactly what it sounds like: a question, just one sentence, that captures the essence of what you’re trying to figure out in your research.
+A research question is exactly what it sounds like: a question, typically just one sentence, that captures the essence of what you’re trying to figure out in your research.
 Think of it as a smart tweet with a question mark at the end.

-Why is your research question so important?
-Because it’s the engine of your project: it drives everything you do, from the sources you search out to the methodology you employ.
-Ultimately, your thesis statement (findings) will directly answer, or at least tell us something new about, your research question; the rest of your document will work to justify this answer.
+Your research question is the engine of your project.
+It drives everything you do, from the sources you search out to the methodology you employ.
+Ultimately, your findings will directly answer, or at least tell us something new about, your research question; the rest of your document explains how you arrived at this answer.

-In short, your research question is the boss of your paper or thesis.
-Everything you write has to report to that research question, so to speak.
-Everything has to further its aims.
+Put another way, your research question is the boss of your research paper or thesis.
+Everything you write has to report to the research question, so to speak.
 Everything has to be explicitly relevant to it.
 Everything has to do what it needs done.

 Our four-part "Creating Research Questions" video series walks you through the process of developing a viable and trenchant RQ, from formulating to refining:

 Here are some useful things to ask yourself as you refine your research question: